-STUDENT-ATHLETE PROGRAM
+STUDENT-ATHLETE ADVOCATE PROGRAM

-The Tunnel to Towers Foundation is proud to introduce our charismatic collegiate student-athletes who serve as brand ambassadors, representing the Foundation to the media, donors and sponsors.
+who serve as brand ambassadors, representing the Foundation to the media, donors and sponsors.

 Conor McGovern is a freshman soccer player at the Virginia Military Institute.
 The Kings Park, NY native featured in 12 games off the bench during his first season with the Keydets as a defender.
 McGovern was a star defender at Kings Park High and his club team, SUSA Albertson.
 The freshman was a 2017 Rookie of the Year, a three-time All-Conference selection, and a two-time Newsday Long Island Top 100 Players selection.